 Merges lines that have coincident endpoints and, optionally, common attribute values.

-Creates a new point feature class based on x- and y-coordinates defined in a table.
-A z-coordinate can also be used if it's defined in the table.
+Creates a new point feature class based on x- , y- , and z-coordinates from a table.

 Creates a new feature class containing geodetic line features constructed based on the values in a start x-coordinate field, start y-coordinate field, end x-coordinate field, and end y-coordinate field of a table.